 The drugstore chain says it can deliver medications and other products within a few hours to homes or offices from 6,000 locations.
 The company started this service, which comes with a fee, in late 2017 in New York and expanded it to several cities last year.

-Rival Walgreens Boots Alliance Inc. also offers same-day deliveries in major cities and plans to expand this year.
-It has a partnership with FedEx Corp. to provide next-day deliveries as well.
+Rival Walgreens also offers same-day deliveries in major cities and plans to expand this year.
+Both companies also tout deliveries in one to two days.